-1973: While Lou Reed was performing in New York, a strange man snuck up behind him and bit him on the arse.
+1973, While Lou Reed was performing in New York, a fun loving fella, snuck up behind him and bit him on the arse.

-1991: After badmouthing the ZZ Top tour sponsor Miller, the Black Crowes are dismissed as the support band.
+1991, After badmouthing the ZZ Top tour sponsor Miller beer, the Black Crowes are dismissed as the support band.

-2000: An experimental film made by Yoko Ono in the seventies, featuring John Lennon, sells for over €1 million.
+2000, An experimental film made by Yoko Ono in the seventies, featuring John Lennon, sells for over €1 million.
 This is the kind of thing we mean…